LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ## Collaborator Objects

-An object that is stored as a state (i.e. within an instance variable) within another object.
+A custom object that is stored as a state (i.e. within an instance variable) within another object.
 The are called collaborators because they work in conjunction with the class they are associated with.

 Collaborator objects are usually custom objects (i.e. defined by programmer and not built into Ruby).
 Technically, a string or other built in object type that's saves as a value in an instance variable would still be a collaborator object but we don't really tend to think of them that way.